The Houston Holocaust Museum

-I personally found this to be one of the most moving of experiences hearing their first hand accounts of what they had experienced and will obviously remember to their dying day.
+I found this to be one of the most moving of experiences hearing their first-hand accounts of what they had experienced and will remember to their dying day.
 Tears rolled down their faces as they recounted some of the degrading things that were firmly embedded in their minds.

-A poem was written by a young Czech boy while he was in a concentration camp.
+A young Czech boy wrote a poem while he was in a concentration camp.
 He ultimately died at Auschwitz.
 It was his butterfly poem that was published in 1964 which inspired this project.

 Commemorating the 1.5 million children who lost their lives during the Holocaust, each butterfly represents a child.
-Obviously only a fraction of them are on display.
-Hopefully the children of today…particularly those who participated in this project along with their teachers…will never forget those who died and will always help to prevent such atrocities from ever happening again.
+A mere fraction of them is on display.
+Hopefully, the children of today, particularly those who participated in this project along with their teachers, will never forget those who died and will always help to prevent such atrocities from ever happening again.

 This is a mere fraction of what there is to see and learn inside of this 4th largest Holocaust museum in the U.S. While it is not exactly like spending a fun day at the zoo, it is important that museums and memorials like this exist.
 We must never forget and do all within our power to avoid similar tragedies in the future.